What's the link between lung conditions and mental health?

 Find out more about complementary therapies and how to use them safely.

-Keep as fit and active as you can
+Keep as active as you can

 Staying active is one of the most helpful ways to boost your mood.
 Physical activity has been shown to help with low mood and depression.